 In yet another scientific study the effects of garlic products, including dehydrated raw garlic powder, dehydrated boiled garlic powder and aged garlic extract, on the gastric mucosa of dogs were determined using three commonly sold preparations, raw capsule garlic powder caused severe mucosal damage, including erosion.
 Boiled garlic powder also caused inflammation and reddening of the mucosa, whereas aged garlic powder did not cause any undesirable effects.
 Among the garlic preparations, Aged Garlic Extract could be the most suitable form, particularly for long-term use.
 Aging in particular may be the most effective method to eliminate the toxic effects of raw garlic.
 The safety of enteric-coated garlic products was also studied.
 Direct administration of pulverized enteric-coated products on the gastric mucosa caused reddening of the mucosa in test animals (dogs).
 When an enteric-coated tablet was administered orally, it caused loss of epithelial cells at the top of crypts in the ileum in the intestinal tract.
 Enteric-coated garlic products by pass the stomach and deliver garlic directly into the intestine, which is not a traditional route for garlic intake in any species!

 When used in moderation, garlic can be a healthy supplement.
-Garlic can be used to stimulate and support immune function, trigger gastric juices for better digestion, encourage the growth of friendly bacteria, and prevent infections.
+Garlic has been used to stimulate and support immune function, trigger gastric juices for better digestion, encourage the growth of friendly bacteria, and prevent infections.
 Garlic reduces the risk of cardiovascular disease and cancer as well as improves blood sugar regulation and promotes detoxification.

 Historic use of garlic as a condiment and herb has always been via oral ingestion and not via direct delivery into the stomach or intestines, in the form of a concentrated, standardized surprise!
 The safety of such delivery systems for garlic is unknown not to mention totally unnatural!

 For centuries, garlic has been a primary remedy relied upon in a majority of cases.
 For as long as people have been using garlic, they have also been feeding it to their animal companions.
-Empirically, its medicinal properties have been strongly proven, along with its safety of use.
+Empirically, its medicinal properties have been relied upon, along with its safety of use.

 There are over 51,000 sites on the web devoted to warnings about the "toxicity" of garlic, even though there is little scientific data to back the claim other than the fact that thiosulphate is found in garlic.
 Yet, there are also upward of 4000,000 internet sites, many of which are reputable holistic veterinarians who have widely used garlic in their practice for many years!
-In regard to this miracle herb and its hundreds of years of "proven use" I would recommend trusting history over mass hysteria and half truths any day.
+In regard to this miracle herb and its hundreds of years of "proven use" I would recommend common sense in its use.

 How To Safely Give Garlic To Dogs